johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Fixes

-- Fixed an issue which prevented users from selecting "Report this file as safe" when downloading a file.
+- Fixed an issue which prevented users from selecting 'Report this file as safe' when downloading a file.

 ### Feature updates